slambrick/elliptical-solid-angle/README.md

 ## Code example

-The two functions are solid_angle_calc and solid_angle_calc2, both of which take four arguments.
+The two functions are `solid_angle_calc` and `solid_angle_calc2`, both of which take four arguments.

-    solid_angle_calc(p, h, a, b)
+`solid_angle_calc(p, h, a, b)`

-returns the solid angle subtended by an ellipse with semi-axes of a and b (the point of interest lying along the axis a when projected into the plane of the ellipse). p is the distance between the point and the centre of the ellipse when the point is projected into the plane of the ellipse. h is the perpendicular distance between the poin and the plane of the ellipse.
+returns the solid angle subtended by an ellipse with semi-axes of `a` and `b` (the point of interest lying along the axis a when projected into the plane of the ellipse). `p` is the distance between the point and the centre of the ellipse when the point is projected into the plane of the ellipse. `h` is the perpendicular distance between the poin and the plane of the ellipse.

 ## Licence